 If you have old windows, you’ll likely discover leaks.
 When installing a whole house fan, it may be best to replace these old windows with energy-efficient products.

 You can also conduct your own pressure test.
 Although less effective than a professional test, it can help you target specific leaks.
 It’s best to conduct this test on a windy day.

 Start by turning off all combustion appliances such as water heaters and furnaces.
 Then shut all windows and doors tightly and turn on any fans that exhaust air outwards, including bathroom fans, clothes dryers, and stove vents.
 Now light an incense stick and pass it over areas where leaks may occur, such as windows and baseboards.
 Where there is a leak, you’ll likely see the smoke start to ripple as air is being pulled inward.
 You’ll now understand the areas that need to be patched.

 Helping You Have Healthy Indoor AirIf you want to have excellent air for your family, contact the team at Oransi today.
 We’ll help you choose leading HEPA air purifiers that trap contaminants and allergens, allowing you to have healthy air for the entire home.

 When used with a whole house fan, our air purifiers can help you reduce pollen, dander, and other allergens that may come into the home.
 They can also reduce smoke particles if you live in a high-smog area.

-From medical-grade purifiers to small units for a child’s bedroom, we have the right products for your specific needs!
+From real HEPA purifiers to small units for a child’s bedroom, we have the right products for your specific needs!